jonatns/magic-mock-api/README.md

-Mock REST API
+# Magic mock API

-# A mock REST API built on json-server
+A magic mock API built using faker 🧙‍